2024–25 Notre Dame Fighting Irish women's basketball team

 The Fighting Irish finished the regular season 25–4 overall and 16–2 in ACC play to finish in a tie for first place.
-As the second seed in the ACC tournament, earned a bye into the Quarterfinals where they defated seventh seed California, 73–64.
+As the second seed in the ACC tournament, earned a bye into the Quarterfinals where they defeated seventh seed California, 73–64.
 They were defeated in the Semifinals by third seed and eleventh ranked Duke.
 They received an at-large bid to the NCAA tournament and were the three-seed in the Birmingham 3 region.
 They defeated fourteen-seed Stephen F. Austin and six-seed Michigan at home to advance to the Sweet Sixteen.
 There they faced two seed and sixth ranked TCU in a re-match of their Cayman Islands Classic game.
 They lost again to TCU, this time 71–62 to end their season.
 The Fighting Irish finished the season with a 28–6 record, and ranked tenth AP poll and ninth Coaches polls.